10 Pains You Should Never, Ever Ignore

 Tooth pain when you drink something cold

 If the enamel (the outside layer of your tooth) is damaged or decaying, it can expose the nerve inside your tooth, leaving you with intolerable pain when the area comes into contact with any cold or hot substances.
 In addition to the sensitivity, an exposed nerve also puts you at risk for a bacterial infection that can spread to other parts of your body.
 See your dentist if you start experiencing extreme tooth sensitivity.
+(Here’s what to do about your tooth pain before it becomes an issue.)

 Pain through the hand, wrist, and forearm